 This tasty white meat has been made famous by Thanksgiving.
 And because it's such a big bird, you'll be able to make some great leftover turkey recipes.

 A turkey must have access to the outside in order to be called a free range turkey.
 And organic turkeys must be fed organic feed along with being given access to the outdoors.

-Typically these types of birds are not given hormones or antibiotics like most of the factory farmed turkeys are given.
-This makes this type of bird less likely to mess up your hormones.
+Typically these types of birds are not given hormones or antibiotics like most of the factory farmed turkeys.
+In other words, the free range turkey and the organic turkey are less likely to mess up your hormones.

-Beware, free range turkey can also mean leaving the door open to the outdoors for about 5 minutes each day and organic feed can include soy.
+Beware, free range turkeys can also mean leaving the door open to the outdoors for about 5 minutes each day and organic feed can include soy.

-So you want to look for farms that give their turkeys enough access to sunshine and enough room to move around while indoors - along with a healthy diet.
+Look for farms that give their free range turkeys ample access to sunshine and pasture.
+And enough room to move around while indoors - along with a healthy non-GMO diet.

-The Kosher turkey is treated differently when it comes time to slaughtering the turkey.
-Kosher foods follow the requirements of the Jewish Dietary Laws.
+The kosher turkey is treated differently when it comes time to slaughtering the turkey.
+Kosher foods will have to follow the requirements of the Jewish dietary laws.

-It has to be done by someone who is trained to do this type of job as swiftly and humanely as possible.
-And these birds are not stunned before they are slaughtered.
+Slaughtering of the turkey has to be done by someone who is trained to do this type of job as swiftly and humanely as possible.
+And these big birds are not stunned before they are slaughtered.